This page outlines detailed steps and the process

 The Muirfield Design Control Committee meets bi-monthly,

-generally the first and third Wednesdays of the month.
+generally the first and third Tuesdays of the month.

 View the calendar